IbrahAbd/Tower-Of-Creation/README.md

 4. Look in the recipe book and drop ingredients into a cauldron.
 Stir the cauldron and insert the Staff Core into the Staff.
 5. Place staff on a pedestal and calibrate it by drawing symbols pertaining to your chosen element.
 6. Fight the goblins that spawn at a nearby portal by casting your chosen element's Staff attack and exit through the portal once all waves have been defeated.

-## How To Run

-- The executable files can be found within the Tower of Creation folder.
-    - The Windows executable is located in the TOC folder and called "TowerOfCreationFinal.exe"
-       - Launch it to play the game.
-- Make sure SteamVR is running before launching!

 ## Controls